unic0rn9k/slas/README.md

 - [Benchmarks, tests and related](https://github.com/unic0rn9k/slas/tree/master/tests)

 ### TODO
+- Matrix multiplication operation should use a buffer and `*` operator should return matrix with correct shape
 - ~~Rust version of blas functions allowing for loop unrolling - also compile time checks for choosing fastest function~~
 - Feature support for conversion between [ndarray](lib.rs/ndarray) types
 - Allow for use on stable channel - perhabs with a stable feature